 There is much debate about nutrient timing and meal frequency around exercise.
-Generally speaking, when you eat your food is nowhere near as important as ensuring you hit your energy needs and macronutrients over the whole day.
+But, generally speaking, when you eat your food is nowhere near as important as ensuring you hit your energy needs and macronutrients over the whole day.

 That said, if you’re serious about building muscle and want to get the most out of your workouts, there may be some benefit in increasing your meal frequency, particularly when it comes to protein.

 Most of the studies on meal frequency focus on eating protein regularly through the day.
-One study, for example, found that consuming four servings of 20g protein split through the day was more effective than two servings of a higher amount of protein.
+One study found that consuming four servings of 20g protein, split throughout the day, was more effective than just two servings of a higher amount of protein.

-So if we know that 20-30g protein is what is needed to stimulate muscle protein synthesis, and that muscle protein synthesis lasts for no longer than around three hours, then actually eating 30g protein every three to four hours may result in greater gains than eating fewer, larger amounts of protein spread over longer periods.
+So if we know that 20-30g protein is what’s needed to stimulate muscle protein synthesis, and that muscle protein synthesis lasts for no longer than around three hours, eating 30g protein every three to four hours may result in greater gains than eating fewer, larger amounts of protein spread over longer periods.

 Of course, eating this way is not practical for everyone.
 So, remember: it’s more important you hit your overall energy needs and macronutrients, particularly protein, on a daily basis.